benhoyt/loxlox/README.md

 $ cd ../loxlox
 ```

-Now you're ready to run LoxLox (input can only be passed to LoxLox on stdin):
+Now you're ready to run LoxLox (input is passed to LoxLox on stdin):

 ```
 $